-A student has the right to bring forward a complaint or an item of concern regarding any aspect of his or her educational experience including misapplication of campus policies, rules, regulations, and procedures, or unfair treatment, such as coercion, reprisal, or intimidation by an instructor or other campus employee.
-Students should initially discuss the complaint or concern with their instructor or program director immediately.
+A grievance is a claim, a complaint or an expression of concern made by a student regarding any aspect of his or her educational experience including misapplication of campus policies, rules, regulations, and procedures, or unfair treatment, such as coercion, reprisal, or intimidation by an instructor or other campus employee.
+Students should initially discuss the grievance with their instructor or program director immediately.

-A grievance is the escalation of the complaint to a next level authority.
-If the issue is about an academic decision such as a grade, please see the academic appeals process.
+An appeal is the escalation of the complaint to a next level authority.
+If the appeal is about an academic decision such as a grade, please see the academic appeals process.

-A student has the right to submit a grievance with respect to
+A student has the right to appeal all matters with respect to

-- Disciplinary action taken for a violation of student conduct standards. - Admissions decisions - Tuition and fees - Financial awards or policies, including satisfactory academic progress. - Educational policies, procedures, and grading concerns
+- Disciplinary action taken for a violation of student conduct standards. - Admissions decisions - Tuition and fees matters. - Financial awards or policies, including satisfactory academic progress. - Educational policies, procedures, and grading concerns

-Concerns about academic matters should first be addressed through the Student Appeal Process; concerns about non-academic matters should first be addressed directly to the head of the department or departments involved.
+Concerns about academic matters should first be addressed through the academic appeals process; concerns about non-academic matters should first be addressed directly to the head of the department or departments involved.

-A student wishing to escalate his or her complaint should follow the steps listed below:
+A student wishing to escalate his or her complaint should follow the five steps listed below:

-- 1. The first step in the process is to address and resolve the dispute with the person involved through discussion.
-A student with a grievance or complaint needs to communicate their concerns as soon as possible to achieve a resolution in a timely fashion.
-If the issue cannot be resolved at this level, with the Dean of Education, or the Dean of Nursing (for students enrolled in nursing courses). - 2.
-If the dispute has not been resolved through addressing the Ean of Education, or the Dean of Nursing (for students enrolled in nursing courses) the next step is to submit the issue or concern in writing (e-mail) to the Campus President.
+- The first step in the process is to address and resolve the dispute with the person involved through discussion.
+A student with a grievance or complaint needs to raise their concerns as soon as possible in order to assure that a settlement is made in a timely fashion.
+If the dispute cannot be resolved at this level, students are encouraged to address the issue verbally with the Dean of Education, or the Director of Nursing (for students enrolled in nursing courses). - 2.
+If the dispute has not been resolved through addressing the Dean of Education, or the Dean of Nursing (for students enrolled in nursing courses) the next step is to submit the issue or concern in writing (e-mail) to the Campus President.
 The written (e-mail) complaint must be submitted within ten calendar days of the incident or notification of termination.
 The documentation should include a description of the disputed items, the date or dates when the issue occurred, the reason why the student is requesting a review of the decision and the steps the student has taken to resolve the issue.
-When submitting the documentation, the student should include the relevant factual evidence, such as evidence of extenuating circumstances. - The Campus President will investigate the student's concern, including gathering additional data about the issue or incident as necessary.
+When submitting the documentation, the student should include the relevant factual evidence, such as evidence of extenuating circumstances.

+The Campus President will investigate the student's concern, including gathering additional data about the issue or incident as necessary.
 The Campus President will then convene the Campus Review Committee which will consist of the Campus President and the heads of the relevant departments.
 It will be at the discretion of the Campus Review Committee to determine if a meeting with the student is appropriate to address the grievance and develop a plan to achieve a resolution.